pkern/sshca/README.md

 # sshca

-A simple SSH Certificate Authority that can be run from an SSH `ForceCommand` - to derive a short lived certificate from a touch-based authentication.
+A simple SSH Certificate Authority that can be run from an SSH `command=` restriction - to derive a short lived certificate from a touch-based authentication.

 ## Getting a certificate